Best Practices for Claude Code

 Claude's context window holds your entire conversation — every message, every file it read, every command output.
 It fills up fast.
 A single debugging session can consume tens of thousands of tokens, and performance degrades as it fills.
 Claude may start overlooking earlier instructions or making more mistakes.

-Almost every best practice in this lesson flows from this one constraint: manage context carefully, keep prompts focused, and reset often.
+Almost every best practice here flows from this one constraint: manage context carefully, keep prompts focused, and reset often.

 1. Always give Claude a way to verify its work